-You can find an expanded version of this feature, with memories of early online Cardigans fandom and more on that pesky bassoon, in in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find an expanded version of this feature, with memories of early online Cardigans fandom and more on that pesky bassoon, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can also find a feature looking at both Blue Jam and Mark and Lard’s ‘Graveyard Shift’, and how exciting late night Radio 1 was in general in the days when it tended to feature The Cardigans a lot, here.
-There’s also a look at what was on some of those Compilation Tapes (with a playlist!) here.
+Amongst Them Trevor The Sheep is a feature looking at both Blue Jam and Mark and Lard’s ‘Graveyard Shift’, and how exciting late night Radio 1 was in general in the days when it tended to feature The Cardigans a lot; you can find it here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.